 Shopify is one of the cheapest ways to sell products online.
-The Lite Shopify plan costs $9 per month and lets you sell products unlimitedly.
+The Starter Shopify plan costs $5 per month and lets you sell products unlimitedly.

-However, it is important to note that the Lite plan does not give you the opportunity to create a standalone, fully functional online store.
+However, it is important to note that the Starter plan does not give you the opportunity to create a standalone, fully functional online store.
 Instead, this plan gives you the ability to:

 - Sell through your Facebook page

 - Use the CMS to sell products or manage shipments from your physical store